Gambling Laws In Canada

 What Does The Future Of Gambling Look Like In Canada?

 Canada’s gambling industry is operating smoothly with the exception of single-game sports betting.
 2016 saw another effort at passing legislation, though it was shot down in the House of Commons.
 Lawmakers in favor of sports betting will likely push another bill into the forefront during the next legislative session.
-As for the other forms of gambling, Canadians already have access to enough gambling materials to satisfy their needs.
+As for the other forms of gambling, players already have access to legal online poker in Canada as well as casino and sports betting options.

 How Does Prime Minister Justin Trudeau Factor In?